-We don't know how much time passes between the 1st and 2nd harvests, nor do we know how long it will take before God pours out His wrath.
-V19 sets up the 7 bowls of wrath and v20 is probably setting up the final battle of good and evil, Armageddon (chap.
+We don't know how much time passes between the 1st and 2nd harvests, nor how long it will take before God pours out His wrath.
+V. 19 sets up the 7 bowls of wrath, and v.
+20 probably sets up the final battle of good and evil, Armageddon (Ch.
 19).

-We can assume the time between these is very short.
+We can assume the time between these events is very short.

 VIOLENT IMAGERY

-John is shown gruesome imagery of people being trampled under the power of God like a wine press crushes grapes.
-These people are the ones that have consciously denied God, put themselves and their desires first, and participated in evil lifestyles.
+John is shown gruesome imagery of people being trampled under the power of God like a winepress crushes grapes.

+These people are the ones who have consciously denied God, put themselves and their desires first, and participated in evil lifestyles.